wikfeldt/course_material/README.md

-# Development of various course material for the CodeRefinery project
+# Course material on Jupyter Notebooks for the CodeRefinery project

 ## K. Thor Wikfeldt